Antibacterial Agents

 1) Mechanism of action: Ceftazidime binds to penicillin-binding proteins on the cell wall and interferes with bacterial cell wall synthesis resulting in cell wall death.
 Avibactam acts as a beta-lactamase inhibitor and protects ceftazidime from degradation.

-2) Spectrum of activity: A novel cephalosporin whose main activity is against aerobic gram-negative bacteria, including Pseudomonas spp, ESBL-producing strains and AmpC producers, and some carbapenemase-producing Enterobacteriaceae (CPE) such as Klebsiella pneumoniae carbapenemases and OXA-type carbapenemases.
+2) Spectrum of activity: A novel cephalosporin whose main activity is against aerobic gram-negative bacteria, including Pseudomonas spp, ESBL-producing strains and AmpC producers, and some carbapenemase-producing Enterobacteriaceae (CPE) such as Klebsiella pneumoniae carbapenemases (KPCs) and OXA-type carbapenemases.
 Ceftazidime-avibactam does not have activity against Acinetobacter species or CPE that produce metallo-beta-lactamases.
 It is less active against anaerobes compared with other beta-lactam/beta-lactamase combinations.

 3) Adverse reactions: Hypersensitivity reactions.
 Neurotoxicity (asterixis, coma, encephalopathy, myoclonus, seizures).